ivf-infertility.com home

 Ovulation induction

-Ovulation induction is the artificial stimulation of the ovaries to produce eggs.
+Ovulation induction involves the use of fertility drugs to stimulate the ovaries to produce one or more follicles in women who ovulate infrequently or who do not ovulate at all (anovulatory).
 There is about a 90% chance that the ovaries can be made to work with the right drug(s) so long as the patient does not have a raised baseline FSH level that may indicate ovarian failure.

 The ovaries are stimulated with hormonal treatment so-called “fertility drugs”; these may be given as tablets such as clomiphene, tamoxifen and bromocriptine or injections such as hMG or FSH.
 What follows is a selection of the most commonly used ovulation induction drugs.